 Avoiding a Relationship With Yourself?

 Everything is gray and there is no more color to life anymore?
 Sounds about right because that’s exactly what addiction does to us.
 Recovering from chemical dependency will help us be able to truly feel again.
 It takes getting clean and sober before our senses and true happiness come back.
-If you or a loved one is struggling with chemical dependency and are ready for help, please call 1-800-481-8457 or visit www.ohioarc.com.
+If you or a loved one is struggling with chemical dependency and are ready drug rehabilitation, please call 1-800-481-8457 or visit www.ohioarc.com.
 Our specialists are standing by- ready to give you any suggestions possible and set you or your loved one on a path that we can all be proud of.